mohammedAljadd/MOUAD-TALHAOUI/README.md

 [![Patreon](https://img.shields.io/badge/%20-Support-black?color=14171A&labelColor=04945c&logo=patreon&logoColor=ffffff)](https://www.patreon.com/harunurrashid)

-:wave: Hi there, My name is Harun-Ur-Rashid.😀 I'm 23 years old, I'm a self-taught Data Scientist.
+:wave: Hi there, My name is Mouad talhaoui.😀 I'm 23 years old, I'm a self-taught Data Scientist.
-I've profound knowledge in Machine Learning, Deep Learning, Natural language processing, AI Software Development.
-Currently, I completed Undergraduate in CSE from 🇧🇩.
-I'm interested in doing research on text and image related problems.
-I love to work with new technologies and playing with Data and AI.🤖
+- 🌱 I’m currently learning everything 🤣
+- 👯 I’m looking to collaborate with other content creators
+- 🥅 2020 Goals: Contribute more to Open Source projects
+- ⚡ Fun fact: I love sport.
+- ⚡ My favourite saying is All the so-called “secrets of success” will not work unless you do.